ibm-cloud-docs/monitoring/agent/config_agent.md

     ```
     {: codeblock}

-    To look for erros, you can run the following command:
+    To look for errors, you can run the following command:

     ```
     docker logs sysdig-agent 2>&1 | grep "error"